 During last year’s event, Nike also hosted a Unified Champion Schools (UCS) exhibition soccer game with Forest Grove and Westview High Schools.
 The UCS program provides a unique combination of sports, education, and leadership activities to equip students with the tools and training to create sport, classroom, and school cultures of acceptance and inclusion.

-“This is one of my favorite events of the year, because we know that kids are made to play, and some of the most amazing moments for these young athletes happen on the field, track, and court as they create their first memories of play and sport,” said Jorge Casimiro, Nike Vice President of Global Community Impact.
+“This is one of my favorite events of the year, because we know that kids are made to play, and some of the most amazing moments for these young athletes happen on the field, track, and court as they create their first memories of play and sport,” said Jorge Casimiro, Nike Chief Public Policy & Social Impact Officer.
 “As a longtime partner of Special Olympics Oregon, it’s been an honor to support them and help build the Nike Youth Games to be what it is today, as well as to amplify their efforts to fuel cultures of inclusion and respect in high schools across the state through Unified Champion Schools.”